 Follow-up care – While your primary care veterinarian can handle many aspects of your pet’s care, there are certain conditions and complex cases that require the ongoing management of a specialist.
 The cardiology team will discuss with you whether it is appropriate to follow-up directly with VSC or your primary care veterinarian.
 All routine preventive care should continue with your primary care veterinarian.

-Questions or concerns – For any non-urgent questions, you will be asked to leave a message for the cardiology team or you can email them directly at email@example.com.
+Questions or concerns – For any non-urgent questions, you will be asked to leave a message for the cardiology team or you can email them directly at firstname.lastname@example.org.
+Calls received after 3 pm may not be returned until the following business day.
 If you have any urgent medical concerns outside the Cardiology Department’s normal business hours, please call our Emergency and Critical Care Department 24 hours a day (847.459.7535).

-Patient care plan – Dr. Jones reviews all medical records prior to the appointment and develops a tentative patient care plan that will be reviewed with you by one of the nurses.
+Patient care plan – The doctor reviews all medical records prior to the appointment and develops a tentative patient care plan that will be reviewed with you by one of the nurses.
 They can discuss the various options that are available.
-If you need to speak directly to Dr. Jones prior to tests being performed, please let us know.
+If you need to speak directly to the doctor prior to tests being performed, please let us know.
 Once you consent to a course of treatment, you will be presented with a patient care plan that includes an approximate range for the cost of care and gives your authorization for treatment.
 You are required to leave 100% of the low end of the patient care plan when your pet is admitted to the hospital or at the time of service.

 Payment options -Accepted payment options include cash, check, and credit card (Visa, MasterCard, Discover and American Express).
 Financing options are available through CareCredit for qualifying individuals.
 If you are interested in applying for CareCredit, please let a member of our team know or apply online at www.carecredit.com.

 Prescription refills -To allow our staff to provide the in-depth care necessary for our hospitalized patients, we require 48 hours’ notice for prescription refills.
-There is a $25 fee for refills requested outside of the regular Cardiology Department hours Monday through Thursday from 9am-5pm.
+There is a $25 fee for refills requested outside of the regular Cardiology Department hours Monday through Friday from 9 am-5 pm.
 Per FDA regulations, dispensed medications may not be returned to VSC (CPG sec.
 460.300).